« return to top

 Digital Printing for the Fine Art Photgrapher (presented by Charles Cramer)

-This workshops will cover what you need to know to make the finest digital prints from your film or digital camera files.
-From exposure, to adjustment/optimization, to choosing the right printer, I will share the results of extensive testing in my pursuit to make the best possible prints.
-And beyond the technical details, you will learn ways to make your images stronger and more compelling.
+These workshops will cover what you need to know to make the finest digital prints from your film or digital camera files.
+From adjustment/optimization, to orchestrating the light, I will share what I've learned in 35 years of making prints.
+You will learn ways to make your images stronger and more compelling.
+This workshop is not for beginners—you need experience in using Lightroom (or Adobe Camera Raw) and with Photoshop.

 The “Fine Art” in the title just means that you are willing to devote the time and effort to explore and optimize your images to their fullest potential.
 This class will give you the tools to go beyond your film or digital camera file, and spur your imagination to create stronger interpretations of your images.
 Much discussion will center on critiquing prints (produced both before and during the class) and exploring what makes an exceptional print.
 This workshop will engage both the right and left sides of your brain!